Balan Wonderworld: Design

 Balan Wonderworld was produced for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Fujimoto said the team was "carried away" by the power of next-generation consoles, wanting to add more features as production advanced.
 It was made available on a wide range of platforms, allowing for the largest possible audience.
 It also notably targeted a wide audience including children when other producers for next-generation hardware were mostly aimed at an adult audience.
 The design proposal included the 80 costume count as a hook, and Naka was sure he would need to halve the number as production went on.
 In the end and to his surprise, he was able to create all 80.
 During the concept stages, Ohshima created 120 concept costumes, narrowing it down to 80.
-He later commented that as the 80 costumes were a core pillar of the game, reducing the number would have shifted its design.
+He later said that as the 80 costumes were a core element, reducing the number would have shifted the design.
 The team tied a single action to each costume to give them relevance, with only one button command so the younger players the team was targeting as part of their audience would not get confused.
 Later in development, the team incorporated the DualSense controller's haptic feedback.

 The process of creating the different costume's single actions was difficult for the team, especially as they wanted to leave players the freedom of challenging themselves to complete levels with a particular costume or set of costumes.
 The character models of each level's "cast" vanished when approached so players would not mistake them for enemies, while also playing into the themes of each world.
 The penalty for taking damage was made minimal so players would not be discouraged from experimentation.
 Balancing the different costumes and fitting them into each stage to preserve challenge was one of the hardest aspects of development.
 In the middle of development, the co-op mode was suggested as an entertaining addition, further complicating production.
 The difficulty scaling, which adjusted both combat difficulty and item placement based on player actions, was handled by a meta AI designed by Yoichiro Miyake, a Square Enix employee specialising in game AI.
 Bug testing caused trouble as it was unclear whether the game code, the engine development kit, or the platform-specific version was the one in need of attention.
 Ohshima attributed their successes with finding bugs to Square Enix's resources.